-A decision not to self-identify will not result in adverse treatment of the applicant.
-In all cases in which a student or applicant requests an accommodation based upon disability, advice and assistance should be sought by Goodwill Technical College.
-It is the responsibility of Goodwill Technical College personnel and administrators responsible for activities, programs, and services to respond to requests for accommodation by persons with disabilities seeking access to such activities, programs and services.
+It is the responsibility of GTC personnel and administrators responsible for activities, programs and services to respond to requests for accommodations by persons with disabilities seeking access to such activities, programs and services.
+In determining an appropriate response, advice and assistance may be obtained from the School Counselor.